JorgeVanco/eng298-fa25-mod7-sbom-lab2/README.md

 4. Explain how patching operational environments supports *complete mediation* and *assurance* in the secure design lifecycle.

 ### **Terminology**
-**Packages** refer to the individual software components installed on your Ubuntu-based Codespace.
+<b><font color="FF5F05">Packages</font></b> refer to the individual software components installed on your Ubuntu-based Codespace.
 A package is essentially a bundled unit of software, containing:
 * The program or library files
 * Metadata (version number, description, dependencies)
 * Instructions for installing, configuring, and removing it